CaseyRo/casey.berlin/pages/raspberry PI 101.md

 ## 2. Installation

 ### 2.1.
-Flashing your SD card with raspbian buster lite
+Flashing Your SD Card with Raspbian Buster Lite

 Picked lite because I have 2 GB of memory to work with, but makes this thing harder to do — we like the challenge, don't we!